 - Select the appropriate crimp terminal based on the wire size and type, as well as the application.

-- Strip the insulation off the wire to expose the desired length of bare wire for crimping.
+- Carefully strip the insulation off the wire to expose the desired length of bare wire for crimping, ensuring not to tear the wire insulation or damage the wire conductor in the process.

 - Insert the bare wire end into the crimp terminal barrel until it reaches the end.